Taishō Roman (song): Background and release

-On August 9, 2021, at YouTube live streaming, Online Live Viewing Event "Yoasobi Hanseikai", the duo announced to adapt the award-winning novel Taishō Romance to produce a new song titled "Taishō Roman" with changing a word from "Romance" (ロマンス) in katakana to "Roman" (浪漫) in kanji instead of the original on September 15, and publish the book of the same new title on the following day, September 16.
-The song was teased and featured as a main theme of Yoasobi's exhibition, titled Semiconductors Create New Realities, at Sony Park Exhibition, which was held at Ginza Sony Park.
-"Taishō Roman" officially released digitally on September 15.
-Later, the song was included on their second EP The Book 2, released on December 1.
-The English version of the song, titled "Romance", was included on the duo's second English-language EP E-Side 2, released on November 18, 2022.
+On August 9, 2021, at YouTube live streaming, Online Live Viewing Event "Yoasobi Hanseikai", the duo announced to adapt the award-winning story Taishō Romance to produce a song, titled "Taishō Roman", with changing a word from "Romance" (ロマンス) in katakana to "Roman" (浪漫) in kanji instead of the original on September 15, and publish the book of the same new title on the following day, September 16.
+The song was teased and featured as a main theme of Yoasobi's exhibition, Semiconductors Create New Realities, as part of Sony Park Exhibition, which was held at Ginza Sony Park.
+"Taishō Roman" officially released on September 15.
+Later, the song was included on their second extended play The Book 2, released on December 1.
+The English version, titled "Romance", appeared on the duo's second English-language EP E-Side 2, released on November 18, 2022.

 Composition and lyrics

 "Taishō Roman" was written by Ayase, a member, and producer of Yoasobi, and composed in the key of C♯ minor, 130 beats per minute with a running time of 2 minutes and 48 seconds.
 It is described as a "bittersweet" song with "hooked" piano sound.
 Valerie Valdez from The Honey Pop said the song is "produce[d] music that gives off the feeling of going through time."

 Lyrically, like the based novel, "Taishō Roman" tells a time-lapse romance of two people who span over a hundred years.
-A boy in present Reiwa period accidentally received a letter written by a girl in Taishō period, 100 years ago.
+A boy in present Reiwa era accidentally received a letter written by a girl in Taishō era, 100 years ago.
 He fell in love with her and would like to meet her, but he could not because of the time difference.
 The boy learned that the girl was in a period of disaster (1923 Great Kantō earthquake) and wrote to warn her, but she did not reply after that.
 The girl's letter was sent to him later, described by the boy as "the last love letter".
 He regarded the letters as proof that girls are alive in her time and are determined to one day convey to her the experience of their own time.